 Salary and Hours

 Graduate Assistants are salary employees and will receive a paycheck biweekly.
 Typically they work 20 hours per week during the academic year and 29 hours per week during the summer for student orientation, but also have an option of increased hours during peak times in the office.
-Here is the break down by hours on the amount a GA would receive in a paycheck (This is before taxes are taken out):

 Benefits and Affordable Care Act